Beer Quarry Caves: Modern period

 Quarrying at the site ceased in the early 20th century when a new quarry was opened nearby.
 Some quarries were then used to cultivate mushrooms and others were used to dump waste from the new quarry.
 Guided tours of the quarries are now run from spring to autumn.
 The quarries provide a haven for hibernating bats in winter.
 The presence of the bats, along with the opportunities to see the geological profiles that quarry faces allow, caused the old and new quarries to be declared a Site of Special Scientific Interest.
 The very rare Bechstein's bat and the greater and lesser horseshoe bats along with five other bat species are all found in the quarries.

+The caves feature in the 2026 fantasy film Masters of the Universe.